albertzak/node_adt/Readme.md

 # Node-ADT

-Node ADT is a small fast library for reading Advantage Database Server database files (.ADT), ported to node from the awesome Rubygem by Chase Gray.
+Node ADT is a small fast library for reading Advantage Database Server database files (.ADT).
+It is a quick node port from the awesome rubygem by Chase Gray.

 * Original Project page: <http://github.com/chasemgray/Ruby-ADT>